 Section 5 of the Development Charges Act, 1997 also allows a municipality to voluntarily exempt a type(s) of development from a development charge, phase in a development charge, or to have a development charge that is lower than allowed, but any resulting shortfall cannot be made up through higher development charges for other types of development.
-This allows upper and lower tier municipalities to offer partial or total exemption from municipal development charges for certain types of development in order to promote community improvement, such as downtown redevelopment, brownfield redevelopment or intensification in
+This allows upper and lower tier municipalities to offer partial or total exemption from municipal development charges for certain types of development in order to promote community improvement, such as downtown redevelopment, brownfield redevelopment or intensification in core areas.
+Because this financial incentive is normally offered before construction, i.e., at the time of building permit issuance, it is a very powerful community improvement tool.

-&lt;sup>1 An "affordable residential unit, rental" is defined as one where the rent is no greater than 80 per cent of the average market rent; and an "affordable residential unit, ownership" is defined as one where the price of the residential unit is no greater than 80 per cent of the average purchase price.
+1 An "affordable residential unit, rental" is defined as one where the rent is no greater than 80 per cent of the average market rent; and an "affordable residential unit, ownership" is defined as one where the price of the residential unit is no greater than 80 per cent of the average purchase price.
 See Sections 4.1 (5) and 4.1 (6) of the Development Charges Act, 1997, for further details.

-&lt;sup>2 An "attainable residential unit" is a residential unit that is not an affordable residential unit, not a rental unit, and was developed as part of a prescribed development or class of developments.
+2 An "attainable residential unit" is a residential unit that is not an affordable residential unit, not a rental unit, and was developed as part of a prescribed development or class of developments.